YMCA: Panama

 In 1904, a letter was written by the chief engineer of the Panama Canal Zone, John Findley Wallace, to Admiral J.G.
 Walker, chairman of the Isthmian Canal Commission, recommending that YMCA be brought to the Canal Zone.
 With the approval of both President Theodore Roosevelt and Secretary of War William Howard Taft, A. Bruce Minear, an experienced secretary, was sent to organize the association work in the Canal Zone.
 Construction was started on YMCA clubhouses in Culebra, Empire, Gorgona, and Cristobal, Panama, as well as in Panama City.
 These clubhouses were operated by YMCA for several years and were financed by the Canal Zone, they contained billiard rooms, an assembly room, a reading room, bowling alleys, dark rooms for the camera clubs, gymnastic equipment, an ice cream parlor and soda fountain, and a circulating library.
 By 1920, there were nine buildings in operation in the Canal Zone.

 Panama YMCA was founded on 24 May 1966.
 The 1968 impeachment of President Marco Aurelio Robles and the ensuing riots and political unrest impacted YMCA's work and the after-school programs at Panama YMCA were cancelled.
 Use of the school equipment, such as the pool and gym, greatly helped YMCA's ability to continue on with the swimming classes and summer programs.
 These programs remained popular throughout this time.

 In 1983, planning was started for the integration of Panama YMCA and the American Services YMCA (ASYMCA).
 The integration of the remaining two ASYMCAs, the Balboa Branch and the Cristobal Branch, with the Panama Branch, a merger that was completed in 1990.

 YMCA Panama continues its work for the betterment of today's society.
 In 2005, YMCA Panama inaugurated the new YMCA Panama School located on Colinas del Sol, in the Nuevo Chorrillo District of Arraijan.

-South America

-Argentina

-YMCA developed in 1902 in Argentina, where it provided support for physical education teachers.
-YMCA was most notable in encouraging women's sports in South America, and during the early 1900s, YMCA in Argentina highly promoted basketball, swimming, and track and field.
-There were many victories for the development of sports in Argentina due to YMCA, such as Frederick Dickens, who served as the director of physical education at the Buenos Aires YMCA.
-Dickens eventually led the Argentine Olympic delegation to Paris in 1924 and Amsterdam in 1928.

-Brazil

-YMCA developed in 1893 in Brazil and volleyball was deemed appropriate for women from the beginning.
-Through the encouragement of YMCA, physical educators promoted women's volleyball in schools like Escola Wenceslau Braz and Colégio Sylvio Leite in Rio.
-Sports clubs even began to organize events for women because of YMCA's influence.